This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Achieving the Right Texture: For finer breadcrumbs, crush them more thoroughly with a rolling pin or pulse them in a food processor.
-If using a food processor, add the toasted bread and any seasonings, then pulse until you reach your desired consistency.
+- Texture: For finer breadcrumbs, crush with a rolling pin or pulse in a food processor with seasonings until you reach your desired consistency.

-- Storage: Keep your breadcrumbs fresh by storing them in an airtight container.
-They’ll stay good for up to two months.
+- Storage: Store in an airtight container for up to two months.

-- Best Bread for Breadcrumbs: Day-old bread works best because it’s naturally drier, making it easier to toast and crush.
+- Best Bread to Use: Day-old bread works best since it’s drier and toasts more evenly.

 Nutrition